 DCU Library offers an Interlibrary Loan service which provides access to information resources not held by our Library while also supplying material from its own stock to other libraries.

 Please read this page carefully.
-It contains essential information for both requesters and requesting libraries.
+It contains essential information for both patrons and requesting libraries.

 Registered staff and research postgraduate students of DCU can apply for an interlibrary loan for the purpose of non-commercial research or private study.

 In some cases taught postgraduate students may apply, subject to the rules set by each individual school and approval from their dissertation supervisor.

 Note: This service is currently not available to undergraduate students, Alumni members or external visitors to the library.

 - Books (and chapters from books)

 - Conference Proceedings

 New Online Form Coming Soon.

 In the meantime please email firstname.lastname@example.org to submit your request.